 To err is human, and that fact is never so apparent as when dealing with taxes.
 Recently, several states have publicized the most common sales tax errors experienced by their residents in an effort to help business owners comply with complicated sales tax laws.

-Each state has its own rules, but generally jail time is reserved for those who willfully and knowingly report incorrect sales tax.
+Each state has its own rules, but generally, jail time is reserved for those who willfully and knowingly report incorrect sales tax.
 However, it can be difficult for an auditor to distinguish an innocent accident from intentionally dishonest bookkeeping.
-So, it is best to catch the errors you can before an audit and document all your business in an easy to follow and organized manner as to not incriminate yourself.
+So, it is best to catch the errors you can before an audit and document all your business in an easy-to-follow and organized manner so as to not incriminate yourself.

 Common Sales Tax Errors

 South Dakota, Colorado, and Connecticut are among the first states to begin sharing sales tax error information.
 If this trend continues, we will have a broader understanding of where business owners are most likely to misunderstand their sales tax liability or the law in general.
 However, as it stands these mistakes should be taken as guidelines for what to double-check before filing your sales tax return.

 - Under-Reporting Sales Tax Because Of Poor Record Keeping: Manually determining jurisdiction rates, tracking rules, and managing boundary changes can result in sales tax errors.
 Technology can be a great help in this respect.
 Using reliable sales tax software to manage rate changes in real time can greatly reduce rate errors and lower your audit risk.